 We are able to set up advertising campaigns for luxury brands using a range of platforms including print and online marketing techniques.

-Simply get in touch with our team to discuss what we can do to help promote your luxury brand to a wider audience through a range of techniques.
+Simply get in touch with our team to discuss what we can do to help promote your luxury product to a wider audience through a range of techniques.

 Luxury brands target a very specific audience and must speak to the audience in a way that is respectful and never patronising.
 Indeed, high-net-worth audiences often do not like being advertised to; for example, how often do you see Ferrari marketed in mass media?

-To negate the fact that a high-end audience don’t need brand messages dictated and ‘fed’ to them in the traditional sense of marketing, your communications should instead invoke a sense of quality and lifestyle.
-This is completely different to the standard “this is our new product, look how great it is” marketing messages you see daily from more everyday brands.
+To negate the fact that a high-end audience doesn’t need luxury brands message dictated and ‘fed’ to them, in the traditional sense of marketing, your communications should instead invoke a sense of quality and lifestyle.
+This is completely different from the standard “this is our new product, look how great it is” marketing messages you see daily from more everyday brands.

 Speaking to a high-net-worth audience should be experiential and never just ‘another ad’.

-Traditional channels and the conventional marketing mix should be carefully considered and presenting a brand picture that’s aspirational and expensive is important: it’s unlikely a snap decision purchase will be made and so your company needs to be seen in prime locations to reinforce quality and build recognisability and longstanding appeal.
-Premium billboard sites are often favoured, along with London Underground Advertising (http://www.promo-media.co.uk/type-of-ads/underground) and advertising in airports - which have international travellers and many high-end, luxury outlets ( http://www.promo-media.co.uk/type-of-ads/airport/).
+Traditional channels and the conventional marketing mix should be carefully considered and present a brand picture that’s aspirational and expensive is important: it’s unlikely a snap decision purchase will be made and so your company needs to be seen in prime locations to reinforce quality and build recognisability and longstanding appeal.
+Out of Home options are therefore favoured:

-The point of purchase must be made extra special and experiential, acting as a ‘temple’ for discerning consumers and the relationship elevated to much more than just a standard transaction.
-Examples of this include Nespresso, who have tasting bars within their stores and Prada, who’s shops are considered ‘epicentres’ for experimental shopping.
+The point of purchase must be made extra special and experiential for the customer, acting as a ‘temple’ for discerning consumers and the relationship elevated to much more than just a standard transaction.
+Examples of this include Nespresso, who have tasting bars within their stores and Prada, whose shops are considered ‘epicentres’ for experimental shopping.

-Several market sectors within the luxury market are becoming crowded, and only the strongest survive.
-Differentiation is key; after all, there’s only so many cashmere sweaters one can own, but there’s hundreds of luxury clothing brands on the market, and they’re all being bought from!
+Several market sectors within the market are becoming crowded, and only the strongest luxury brands survive.
+Differentiation is key; after all, there’s only so many cashmere sweaters one can own, but there are hundreds of clothing brands on the market, and they’re all being bought from!

-To best establish your distinct brand voice, imagery and messaging, it’s imperative to enlist experts who know the space and the customers within it.
-PromoMEDIA have worked with various high-end brands to create, implement and manage marketing campaigns: and their winning formula can work for you too.
+To best establish your distinct luxury brands voice, imagery and messaging, it’s imperative to enlist experts who know the space and the customers within it.

-If you are looking to promote your high-end and luxury product or service across the UK contact us today, one of our experienced and friendly team members will call you to discuss the various options available to you, putting together a bespoke campaign for luxury brand advertising for you to consider.
+If you are looking to promote your high-end product or service across the UK contact us today and one of our experienced and friendly team members will call you to discuss the various options available to you, putting together a bespoke campaign to see both your sales and public awareness grow.